RetroDECK/ES-DE/ROADMAP.md

 * Proper audio mixer
 * Improved multi-threading
 * Reduced amount of gamelist reloading to retain cached textures and improve overall performance
-* Replace the built-in Unicode functions and lookup tables with those of the ICU library
-* Text shaping support using the HarfBuzz library
 * Replacement for the abandoned FreeImage library